Modified Gross Leases & Base Year Stops: How Tenants Get Surprised

 If the lease says operating expenses include “all costs incurred by landlord,” you can end up paying for:

-- capital replacements (roof/HVAC/paving) billed in one year (see
+- capital replacements (roof/HVAC/paving) billed in one year (see the roof and HVAC replacement guide)

-/blog/roof-hvac-replacement) - landlord legal fees, leasing costs, or marketing not benefiting you
+- landlord legal fees, leasing costs, or marketing not benefiting you

-- excessive management/admin markups (see
+- excessive management/admin markups (see CAM reconciliation and audit rights)

 4) Real estate tax and insurance are handled inconsistently